Pre-commit System

 Review skill definition

-To modify any of these files, edit them manually outside Claude Code.
+To modify any of these files, edit them manually outside the agent session.

 Configuration